Affordable life insurance for ulcerative colitis is available.

 - Medical marijuana use.

-- Limited used of oral steroids during flare-ups.
+- Limited use of oral steroids during flare-ups.

-- More severe symptoms of bleeding and diarrhea, as well as abdominal pain.
+- More severe symptoms of bleeding and diarrhea, and abdominal pain.

-- Medications may include infusions such as Entyvio or injections with medications such as Humira.
+- Medications include Entyvio or injections with Humira.

 - May have had hospitalizations.

 - Good medical records and follow-ups with physicians.

 Severe ulcerative colitis medical histories include the following: